ncaew/rtl8192du-0BDA-8194/README.md

 * AP Mode testing is failed.

 ## On Rock64
 * Native comipling is ok.
+(Maybe need kernel for rock64 first, then ln -nsf arch/arm64 arch/aarch64)
 * STA Mode do not test.
 * AP Mode do not test.